niveksoft/tmux-sessionizer/README.md

 # Tmux Sessionizer

-Tmux Sessionizer stolen from ThePrimeagen.
+Tmux sessionizer as seen from ThePrimeagen.

 ## Prerequisites